 5. Don't Mute Alerts

-When using email alerts, make sure they aren't ending up in a spam folder.
+When using email alerts, it is of utmost importance to make sure they aren't ending up in a spam folder.
 They won't do you any good there.
 The same goes for whichever alert media you use.
 Most alerts may only need a quick glance, but you do need to see them.
+Setting up alert escalation is a good way to make sure that alerts always reach someone, as they'll be sent on to the next person in the chain of command if they are not acknowledged.

 6. Insist on Airworthiness